The idea: make our region the leader in student-centered education.

 We regularly offer opportunities for people to learn more about student-centered learning and see examples of how it works, including our annual regional convening.
 To make sure you know about any opportunities, please sign up for our e-newsletters or follow us on Facebook, Instagram, LinkedIn or Twitter.

 We encourage people working to support student-centered learning to apply through our open grant programs.
-(Note that in 2020 we’ll be making some changes to our open grant programs to be more open and responsive to the communities we serve.
+(Note that we’ll be making some changes to our open grant programs to be more open and responsive to the communities we serve.
 Stay tuned!)